csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 The documentation for C# is at <https://docs.microsoft.com/en-us/dotnet/csharp/>.
 To get started, have a look at "Introduction" at <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/introduction/> and answer the following:

 #.
-What C\# langauge feature is responsible for reclaiming unused memory?
+What C\# language feature is responsible for reclaiming unused memory?
 #.
 What file extension is used by C\# source code files?
 #.
 Can you list 3 different C\# data types?